 The Graduate Record Examinations (GRE) is a computer-based standardized test that is designed and controlled by the Educational Testing Service (ETS).
 Along with the USA, UK, Canada, and Germany, more than 180 other countries conduct the GRE.

-A U.S. based education policy and research center, the Carnegie Foundation for the Advancement of Teaching (CFAT) established GRE in 1936.
+A U.S. based education policy and research centre, the Carnegie Foundation for the Advancement of Teaching (CFAT) established GRE in 1936.
 It measures verbal reasoning, quantitative reasoning, analytical writing, and critical thinking.

 Syllabus & Structure of GRE